Ruth Tunstall Grant: Career

 Tunstall Grant’s artistic vision and style evolved through her unceasing curiosity and exploration of contemporary content and new media.
 Independent curator and writer Lizzetta LeFalle-Collins has traced the artist’s development from acrylic painting, watercolor, collage to public art.
 In discussing Tunstall Grant’s paintings, LeFalle-Collins states “cosmic compositions” and “observant naturescapes” displaying her “female agency” reflected the times.

 Early exhibitions included exhibition with catalog, Eight Afro-American Artists, 1971, Musée Rath, Geneva, Switzerland and Four Moderns, 1972, Brooklyn Museum, New York, reviewed in the New York Times.
 In 1976 she was reviewed by New York curator Henri Ghent.

 She moved to Davis, California in 1971, and then in 1975 to San Jose, California where most of Tunstall Grant’s art and activist life took place.

-Her work has been featured in many invitational group exhibitions as well as solo shows at national and international venues such as: Brooklyn Museum of Art, Brooklyn, New York; Dallas Museum of Art, Dallas, Texas; Jennifer Paul Gallery, Sacramento, California; Los Gatos Museum of Art, Los Gatos, California; Rath Museum, Geneva, Switzerland; Siepp Gallery, Palo Alto, California.